Raft Wines Antonella Romantic Red Wine Field Blend

 In the early part of the 20th century, Italian farmers settled in the region.
 Although they grew the grapes common to the Dry Creek Valley, they also brought some vines from home.
 These were often planted together in small patches grown for home consumption.
 You’ll also find individual plots of the Italian varietals like Sangiovese and Barbera.
 These and other Italian-style wines are making a resurgence in Sonoma County.

-My review of the 2019 Raft Wines Antonella
+My review of Raft Wines Antonella

 Raft Wines Antonella is a tantalizing translucent cherry red – so clear you might mistake it for a deep-hued rosé.
 Don’t worry if you “accidentally” served it chilled though!
 It’s actually quite refreshing (and delicious) that way.
 That bright red cherry comes through on the palate, along with frutta di bosco (Italian for wild berries).